Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 - Head touching: Never touch someone’s head, even children (considered sacred)

-- Public displays: Minimal physical affection; hand-holding acceptable, kissing inappropriate
+- Public displays: Minimal physical affection; hand holding acceptable but kissing inappropriate

 Contributing Positively: